thomasrey01/bachelor-project/notes.md

 1).
 Memory (hashmap) vs disk (database) for data retrieval height checking for lower level only

 ### Questions:
     look at 1.
     academic advisor response, dates and latest from both supervisors. api

+have meeting with academic advisor:
+    some courses have deadlines
+    discussion about master's

+better with memory (not too many constraints send email to biehl about dates raspberry pi b+ email arno floor plan, for an aisle, how many rows (begin and end number) how many stickers per aisle (min to max) (what codes are in the aisle)